Why Shade Matters at PNC Park

 Pennsylvania summers are moderate compared to southern stadiums, but bring adequate water anyway.
 Light-colored, breathable clothing helps, and sunscreen on exposed areas is important.
 The riverfront location provides wind that offers natural cooling—use it to your advantage by selecting seats where breezes reach you.

 The Shadium's real-time shade tracking confirms which sections have shade at your specific game time.
-Use their shade map to guarantee third base positioning while you plan your visit, then enjoy both comfort and Pittsburgh's world-class ballpark experience.
+Use our shade map to guarantee first base positioning while you plan your visit, then enjoy both comfort and Pittsburgh's world-class ballpark experience.